Note

 Monotonic Advantage Re-Weighted Imitation Learning (MARWIL)#

-MARWIL is a hybrid imitation learning and policy gradient algorithm suitable for training on batched historical data.
-When the beta hyperparameter is set to zero, the MARWIL objective reduces to vanilla imitation learning (see BC).
-MARWIL requires the offline datasets API to be used.
+MARWIL architecture: MARWIL is a hybrid imitation learning and policy gradient algorithm suitable for training on batched historical data.
+When the beta hyperparameter is set to zero, the MARWIL objective reduces to plain imitation learning (see BC).
+MARWIL uses Ray.Data to tap into its parallel data processing capabilities.
+In one training iteration, MARWIL reads episodes in parallel from offline files, for example parquet, by the n DataWorkers.
+Connector pipelines preprocess these episodes into train batches and send these as data iterators directly to the n Learners for updating the model.#

 Tuned examples: CartPole-v1